Garden Upcycling: Turn Trash into Treasures

 Turn trash into treasures!
 Gardeners are a pretty thrifty bunch, and it’s in the garden where repurposing old items into new really comes into its own.
-From transforming tins into planters to re-purposing old furniture for storing produce, we’ll share our favorite upcycling ideas that put worn or unwanted items to good use in the garden.
+From transforming tins into planters to repurposing old furniture for storing produce, there are countless ways to put worn-out or unwanted items to good use in the garden.

 All kinds of household and garden items make excellent containers.
 You’ll need to consider the depth of the container: an old cattle trough for instance can be used to grow all kinds of vegetables, while a spare length of guttering could be used for shallow-rooting crops such as strawberries and salad leaves.
 Make sure there are drainage holes in the bottom of any potential container, or drill more if necessary.